 There are said to be 236 of our short, bearded brethren still living in the caverns up in Slieve Foye, over in County Leath.
 That’s why the European Union granted the area heritage status in 2009.
 Who knows what will happen post-Brexit, but let's hope they’re left undisturbed.
 Leprechauns now have a lovely little sanctuary to call home, along with all the animals and plants there too.

 Leprechauns have an even more mischievous cousin, known as the clurichaun.
 Now, these wily little guys are known to be drunk and surly most of the time, as stealing from wine cellars is one of their favourite activities.
 Some stories suggest they’re just night-time leprechauns letting loose after a hard day’s cobbling.
 We’ll have to ask the next leprechaun we meet, then, to get to the bottom of this!

 TRY YOUR IRISH LUCK WITH LUCKY PANTS BINGO

 You don’t have to catch a leprechaun or find a four-leaf clover to get in on some Irish Luck action.
-At Lucky Pants Bingo, we have a whole heap of bingo games and other luck-of-the-draw games that could pay out, if it’s your day for good fortune.
+At Lucky Pants Bingo, we have a whole heap of online bingo games and other luck-of-the-draw games that could pay out, if it’s your day for good fortune.
 Register with our bingo site and take advantage of some of our fun and unusual games such as Slingo bingo (it’s a combination of slots and bingo).
 Stay in the irish ambience with Slingo Rainbow Riches, the slot + bingo combo which features the little fairy friend!
 Who knows: this might be the day that the leprechauns decide to bless you!